apaam/webpage/docs/about/acknowledgement.md

 Copyright &copy; 2020-, NetDEM team, Applied Process Analysis and Modeling Group.

 Copyright &copy; 2020-, Sun Yat-sen University and The Hong Kong University of Science and Technology.

-NetDEM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-NetDEM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.